2022 Cetinje shooting

 On 12 August 2022, a spree shooting occurred in Cetinje, Montenegro.
 Ten people were killed, including two children, and six others were wounded.
 The gunman, identified as 33-year-old Vučko Borilović, was shot and killed after engaging in a gun battle with police officers.
-It is the deadliest shooting in Montenegro since the 1944 Cetinje massacre.

 Shooting

 At about 3:30 p.m. on 12 August 2022, Borilović entered his home in the Medovina neighbourhood of Cetinje, where he engaged in an argument with the family that were sub-tenants.
 He fatally shot three family members, including two children, with a hunting carbine.
 Borilović proceeded to call their father, who was not present at the time, to inform him that he had killed his wife and children.

 At the time of the shooting, the on-call service of the Cetinje Security Department was informed of gunfire.
 Borilović then went outside and randomly shot civilians on the street.
 He next entered a neighbouring house, where he killed two senior citizens and injured their 32-year-old grandson.
 At the threshold of their house, he killed the senior citizens' son.
 Borilović then killed his own uncle and three more neighbours.

 After police officers arrived, Borilović refused to surrender and shot at them, injuring one.
 He also fired at an ambulance to prevent its staff from treating the victims.
 At around 3:50 pm, Borilović stopped shooting and took a phone call, in which he said that he "probably won't survive".
 He then ran towards the Orlov krš mountain and police began shooting at him.
 Borilović refused an entreaty to surrender.
 Police fired around twenty bullets at Borilović, and he was hit by at least five, according to the autopsy report.
 A number of streets around the location of the shooting were closed, while the police presence was increased.